ARRANGING 101

 Instructor

 Toshi Clinch is a renowned Australian arranger and educator who is deeply passionate about growing the world of jazz education through accessible formats.
-Falling in love with music at the ripe age of six, for years Clinch was captured by the mystery behind writing music for big band.
+Falling in love with music at the ripe age of six, for years Toshi was captured by the mystery behind writing music for big band.
 Fast forward to 2013, he was given the opportunity to explore his curiosity at the prestigious University of North Texas where he majored in Jazz Arranging under the tutelage of Grammy-nominated composer Rich DeRosa (JLCO, Metropole Orkest, WDR Big Band) and had opportunities to write for guest artists such as Danilo Perez (Dizzy Gillespie, Wayne Shorter).
 After graduating in 2016, Clinch quickly established himself as one of the go-to arrangers for Royal Caribbean Cruise Lines, writing arrangements for a number of vocalists from T.V. shows such as America’s Got Talent, The Voice, X Factor, as well as performers from Broadway and the West End.
 Notably, during this period he also had the opportunity to write for major artists such as Yo-Yo Ma, James Morrison, the Glenn Miller Orchestra, and the Tommy Dorsey Big Band.
-Toshi has also produced a number of his own big band albums including Vesuvius (2017), Gillespiana (2020), and Duke Ellington’s Sacred Concerts (2022).
+Toshi has produced a number of his own big band albums including Vesuvius (2017), Gillespiana (2020), and Duke Ellington’s Sacred Concerts (2022).

 In 2019, alongside the youth program, he started offering online courses in a variety of topics such as arranging, music theory, and jazz styles such as Bebop, Swing, and Latin Jazz.
 As a result, he has now helped hundreds of participants achieve their musical dreams, with many going on to make their mark on the international jazz scene.